magicleap/developer-portal-docs/docs/guides/unity/permissions/android-permissions-unity.md

 ## Android Permissions

 Android permissions are not displayed in the Manifest Settings panel, only Magic Leap specific ones.
 Android permissions can be added manually when required.
-Unity does provide some settings for various Android specific permissions within the **Project Settings > Player Settings > Android Platform (Android Icon) > Other Settings** such as Internet Access and Write Permission as shown:
+Unity provides some settings for various Android specific permissions within the **Project Settings > Player Settings > Android Platform (Android Icon) > Other Settings** such as Internet Access and Write Permission as shown:

 ![Android Permissions](/img/unity/AndroidPermissions.png)